Build Bogleheads Three Fund Portfolio With ETFs

 The book by Tony Robbins is fantastic and if you don’t intend to implement the portfolio I encourage you to pick up his book as it is an eye-opener, especially if you are new to investing and personal finance.

-If you have already committed to a portfolio – good for you!
-If you need help maintaining the portfolio you will find our rebalance worksheet useful.
+If you have already committed to a portfolio then maybe you need help maintaining the portfolio.
+In this case you will find our rebalance worksheet useful.

 Rebalancing your portfolio lowers your risk and may provide higher returns in the long run.
 It is completely FREE.